-And if you’re concerned your teen may harm himself or herself or others, don’t avoid the subject.
+If you’re concerned your teen may harm themself or others, don’t avoid the subject.

 “Do not be afraid to ask, ‘Are you having thoughts of hurting yourself?
 Are you having thoughts of ending your life?’”
 Dr. Pflum says.
 “Parents worry that asking about suicide is going to generate or condone this idea, which is not true.
 It’s often a signal that you’re a safe person to talk to.”

 3. Get help.

 If your child’s behavior is unsafe or if your child talks about wanting to harm himself or herself or someone else, seek help immediately.
 Call 911 or go to the nearest emergency department.
 You can also call or text 988 for the Suicide & Crisis Lifeline, which is staffed 24 hours a day, every day.

 If you think your child may be depressed, anxious or dealing with another mental health problem, talk to your child’s pediatrician.
-Your teen also may benefit from psychotherapy (talk therapy).
-Many mental health providers are offering video visits, which can be a great way for a teen to connect with a professional for additional emotional support.
+Your teen also may benefit from psychotherapy (talk therapy), which can take place in person or virtually.

-If you’re worried that a teenager you love is suicidal, get help immediately by calling 911 or call or text 988 for the Suicide & Crisis Lifeline.
-For nonemergency situations, you can find a therapist for your child.
+If you’re worried that a teenager you love is suicidal, get help immediately by calling or texting 988 for the Suicide & Crisis Lifeline.